TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

 ==============================

 During development, it can be convenient to disable certain caches.
-This is especially helpful since TYPO3 v4.6 for central caches like the language or autoloader cache.
+This is especially helpful for central caches like the language or autoloader cache.
 This can be achieved by using the **null** backend (see below) as storage backend.

 .. warning::